Lifestyle

 Still, others like to actively practice xeriscaping (it’s a real word, and you should save it for your next Scrabble match).
 Xeriscaping is a form of gardening that is drought-resistant and focuses on the use of native plant materials.

-I love to garden, my husband is grateful that grass is a perennial.
-If you and your spouse want to know more about gardening, especially how it can impact you in retirement, then there’s no better expert in Canada that my neighbour, Frank Ferragine.
+I love to garden, and my husband is grateful that the grass is a perennial.
+If you and your spouse want to know more about gardening, especially how it can impact you in retirement, then there’s no better expert in Canada than my neighbour, Frank Ferragine.
 Known to most as Frankie Flowers.
 Check out a recent conversation I had with him on the topic of gardening and retiring.

 Living off the Grid

-I suppose the phrase, “living off the grid” doesn’t sound like either a hobby or outdoor maintenance.
+I suppose the phrase “living off the grid” doesn’t sound like either a hobby or outdoor maintenance.
 But to some people, it really is both.
 Before you picture yourself trying to live like Laura Ingalls of Little House on the Prairie fame, put that aside (unless that’s your jam).

 Consider it more about living a simpler, active life in harmony with nature and the environment.
 My husband understands how to build his own mini hydro-generating plant and the mechanics of ground-source heating.
 For him, building stuff is fun.
 I’m cheap and like to save money, so, a win-win.

 Still others, like my former colleague Chris, love to chop firewood, tend his fields, and build outdoor pizza ovens.
-He’s a big-time forager too.
+He’s a big-time forager, too.
 This is definitely one of those active hobbies for retired couples that you both need to agree on!

 Active Hobbies for Retired Couples?
 Try Playing Sports